craftcms/docs/docs/3.x/extend/graphql.md

 ### Modifying Type Fields

-Craft’s <craft3:craft\gql\TypeManager> includes a `defineGqlTypeFields` event you can use to add, remove or modify fields on a given GraphQL type.
+Craft’s <craft3:craft\gql\TypeManager> includes a `defineGqlTypeFields` event you can use to add, remove or modify fields on any GraphQL type.

+Below we’re removing IDs throughout the schema in favor of UIDs, and adding an `authorEmail` field to the entry interface:

 ```php
 use craft\events\DefineGqlTypeFields;